rlooq/pelican_blog/content/articles/20211228_pelican_on_netlify.md

 Title: Pelican on Netlify
 Date: 2021-12-28
+Description: How I started this blog during a Christmas break using Pelican, Netlify, and a very old MacBook Pro running Manjaro i3.

 Not much to do over Christmas, with Omicron-related restrictions and all, so I managed to put together this simple blog between meals.
 This odd domain name was my only Black Friday purchase this year.
 I couldn't make up my mind and ended up with the non-sensical **Highnoon Ruffles**, which has a cute story behind.
 More on that some other time.